heet007-code/CLIP-disease-xray/README.md

 This repository supports zero-shot and few-shot classification for both common and rare chest diseases using large-scale public datasets and CLIP-based models.

+Rare Diseases often lack high quality annotated datasets.
+This makes it challenging not only for doctors and radiologists, but also for researchers in divising ways to conduct proper diagnosis.
+Zero-shot and Few-shot learning techniques paired with the right models offer hope and support for millions of patients worldwide as a solution to this dilemna.

 ---

 ## Datasets